zkemail/zk-email-verify/src/contracts/README.md

 These contracts need to be modified for each usecase.
 This includes manually splitting the public key into bigints and passing them in as 17 signals, creating a form of DAO governance to upgrade said key if needed, and a form of DAO governance to upgrade `from emails` if needed.
 There are multiple contracts: `twitterEmailHandler.sol` does the body verification and from verification for the Twitter password reset email usecase.
 All code should be built by generalizing this file, then forking from it.
 We also have one file that verifies just the email to/from domains, `domainEmailHandler.sol`, that is now deprecated, and should be rewritten from the Twitter file if that is the intention.

+To get syntax highlighting in VSCode to work, you have to open this directory as the root directory for the Solidity extension to read the remappings properly.

 ## Testing

 To test solidity,